5 Last-Minute Study Tips for Acing Your AP ExamMay 03, 2022

 What should you do?

-If you’ve been studying for your AP Exam throughout the school year, you have most of the material you need for the exam under your fingertips, and with a bit of time reviewing, you will lock in how to use that information.
+If you have been worried about how to prepare for your AP Lang exam, or any of the other AP exams, you have most of the material you need for the exam under your fingertips, and with a bit of time reviewing, you will lock in how to use that information.

 Don’t cram new information into your already overloaded brain.
 Trying to learn new information and confidently apply that knowledge at this point will only lead to frustration and weaken your confidence.